fhidalgoGC/test-components-system/replit.md

 # Overview

-This is a full-stack web application built with React, TypeScript, Express.js, and PostgreSQL.
-The project follows a modern monorepo structure with a shared schema layer and features a comprehensive UI component library built on top of shadcn/ui.
-The application includes both a custom UI library implementation and standard shadcn/ui components, with support for theming, internationalization, and responsive design.
+This is a frontend-only React component library project built with React, TypeScript, and Vite.
+The project features a comprehensive UI component library built on top of shadcn/ui with custom components, complete theming system, internationalization support, and responsive design.
+This is a standalone frontend library without backend dependencies.

 # User Preferences